 • Programming in Python, R, FORTRAN, and MATLAB

-• Data Analysis
+• Data analysis and visualization

 • Shell scripting